Johann Christian Daniel von Schreber

-Johann Christian Daniel von Schreber (17 January 1739 in Weißensee, Thuringia – 10 December 1810 in Erlangen), often styled J.C.D. von Schreber, was a German naturalist.
+Johann Christian Daniel von Schreber (17 January 1739 – 10 December 1810), often styled J.C.D. von Schreber, was a German naturalist.

 Career

-He was appointed professor of materia medica at the University of Erlangen in 1769.
+Schreber was appointed professor of materia medica at the University of Erlangen in 1769.

 In 1774, he began writing a multivolume set of books entitled Die Säugethiere in Abbildungen nach der Natur mit Beschreibungen, which focused on the mammals of the world.
 Many of the animals included were given a scientific name for the first time, following the binomial system of Carl Linnaeus.
 From 1791 until his death in 1810, he was the president of the German Academy of Sciences Leopoldina.
 He was elected a member of the Royal Swedish Academy of Sciences in 1787.
 In April 1795, he was elected a Fellow of the Royal Society Numerous honors were bestowed on him, including the office of an imperial count palatine.

 Schreber also wrote on entomology, notably Schreberi Novae Species Insectorvm.
 His herbarium collection has been preserved in the Botanische Staatssammlung München since 1813.